Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

 The Istio Gateway and VirtualService definitions can be used with the Istio Ingress NodePort.

-Minikube allows to assign a unique IP address to each Kubernetes service of type [LoadBalancer](https://minikube.sigs.k8s.io/docs/handbook/accessing/#loadbalancer-access).
+But Minikube allows to assign a unique IP address to each Kubernetes service of type [LoadBalancer](https://minikube.sigs.k8s.io/docs/handbook/accessing/#loadbalancer-access).
 Istio Ingress service is of type LoadBalancer.

+I am not able to test this on Windows, though, and I have doubts that it will work on Windows but please give it a try first. **If**  `minikube tunnel` **fails for you, continue with** [Step 3b: Expose Istio Ingress via NodePort](#with-nodeport).

 1. In another new terminal session enter the command